-The manufacturer strongly recommends against the addition of any additives (other than leak detection dyes) to the engine oil.
+Do not add any supplemental materials, other than leak detection dyes, to the engine oil.
 Engine oil is an engineered product and its performance may be impaired by supplemental additives.

 Disposing Of Used Engine Oil And Oil Filters

 Care should be taken in disposing of used engine oil and oil filters from your vehicle.
 Used oil and oil filters, indiscriminately discarded, can present a problem to the environment.
 Contact your authorized dealer, service station or governmental agency for advice on how and where used oil and oil filters can be safely discarded in your area.